MQCOMP3120-2021/E-commerce-website-Project/README.md

 ## Daniel Wong

-- Worked on Cart page.
+- Worked on Cart & Checkout page.
 - Implemented cart and order functions
 - Resolved errors on the application
 - Ensured that products when added would update if there was a product already being ordered.